 Pink Aroostook has limited resources available for residents of Aroostook County with a breast cancer diagnosis.
 Pink Aroostook Survivor Bags equip newly diagnosed breast cancer patients with information and comfort items to assist them on their breast cancer journey.
 The Survivor Bags are customized to the patient’s needs and treatment type.
-The Pink Aroostook Program Director, Bethany Zell, is also available to help match newly diagnosed breast cancer patients connect with a trained American Cancer Society Reach to Recovery volunteer.
-For assistance or more information on breast cancer resources that are currently available, please contact Bethany at 207.498.1361 or by emailing email@example.com.BREAST CANCER ADVOCACY
+For assistance or more information on breast cancer resources that are currently available, please contact Bethany at 207.498.1361 or by emailing firstname.lastname@example.org.

-In 2019 about 41,760 women and 500 men will die from breast cancer in the United States.
+In 2020, there will be an estimated 276,480 new cases of invasive breast cancer diagnosed in women; 2,620 cases diagnosed in men and an additional 48,530 cases of ductal carcinoma in situ DCIS diagnosis in women.
+(ACS, 2020).
 90 percent of breast cancer deaths are as a result of metastatic disease.
 Metastatic breast cancer is cancer that has spread from the breast to the bones, lungs, or other distant parts of the body.
 There is no cure.
 The average life expectancy of an individual with metastatic breast cancer is 3 years.

 There are current bills in the House and Senate, H.R.
 2178 and S. 1374, the Metastatic Breast Cancer Access to Care Act, that go a long way to assure that women and men living with metastatic breast cancer have access to the support and medical care they need.
 This important legislation would provide individuals with metastatic breast cancer who already qualify for Social Security Disability Insurance (SSDI) immediate access to support and medical care.
 Under current law, these individuals must wait five months for SSDI and 24 months for Medicare benefits to take effect.

-On behalf of breast cancer advocates across Maine, we would like to thank Congressman Jared Golden, Congresswoman Chellie Pingree and Senator Angus King for each signing on their support of the Metastatic Breast Cancer Access to Care Act.
+On behalf of breast cancer advocates across Maine, we would like to thank Congressman Jared Golden, Congresswoman Chellie Pingree, Senator Susan Collins and Senator Angus King for each signing on their support of the Metastatic Breast Cancer Access to Care Act.
 Your ongoing support of the advocacy initiatives of our local, Maine and National Breast Cancer Coalitions is appreciated!